Menlo Park, California: Geography

 According to the United States Census Bureau, the city has a total area of 17.4 sqmi, of which 10.0 sqmi are land and 7.4 sqmi are covered by water.
 Menlo Park is long and narrow on a northeast to southwest axis.
-The northeast portion borders the San Francisco Bay and includes the Dumbarton Bridge that connects Menlo Park to Fremont on the east side of the bay.
+The northeastern portion borders the San Francisco Bay and includes the Dumbarton Bridge that connects Menlo Park to Fremont on the eastern side of the bay.
 The city shoreline includes the city's largest park, Bedwell Bayfront Park (160 acre) and the Don Edwards San Francisco Bay National Wildlife Refuge.
-San Francisquito Creek marks much of the southeast border of the city.
+San Francisquito Creek marks much of the southeastern border of the city.
 West Menlo Park (unincorporated area) along Alameda de las Pulgas nearly separates the southwestern part of the city (known as Sharon Heights) from the rest.
 The extreme southwest is clipped by Interstate 280.

-The Bayshore Freeway (part of U.S. Route 101) traverses Menlo Park northwest to southeast near the shoreline and somewhat parallel to the Bayshore Freeway to the southwest is El Camino Real.
+The Bayshore Freeway (part of U.S. Route 101) traverses Menlo Park from northwest to southeast near the shoreline, and somewhat parallel to the Bayshore Freeway to the southwest is El Camino Real.
 The intersection of El Camino Real and Santa Cruz Avenue is considered the heart of the city.
-Nearby, the Menlo Park Civic Center is bounded by Ravenswood Avenue, Alma Street, Laurel Street, and Burgess Drive.
-It contains the council offices, library, police station, and Burgess Park, which has various recreational facilities.
+The Menlo Park Civic Center is nearby.
 Other major roads include Sand Hill Road in the Sharon Heights area.

-The residential areas of Menlo Park can be unofficially divided into several neighborhoods.
-From "east" (northeast toward San Francisco Bay) to "west" (southwest toward the Pacific Coast), they are defined by the Palo Alto Weekly as: Belle Haven, the only neighborhood east of Route 101; much of the rest of that area is business or protected land.
-Between 101 and the roughly parallel Middlefield Road are the neighborhoods of the Willows, Suburban Park, Lorelei Manor, Flood Triangle, Vintage Oaks, and South of Saint Patrick's] Seminary.
-Between Middlefield and El Camino Real are the Caltrain track and Felton Gables, Linfield Oaks, and Park Forest.
-West of El Camino until the foothills of the Peninsula are the neighborhoods of Downtown Menlo Park, Central Menlo Park, and Allied Arts (named after its Allied Arts Guild, sometimes also known as Stanford Park).
-In the hills are Sharon Heights and Stanford Hills.
-Several other neighborhoods are closely associated with Menlo Park but are actually in unincorporated San Mateo county; these include Menlo Oaks and Fair Oaks (latter part of the North Fair Oaks census area) between Bayshore and Middlefield, University Heights (also known as West Menlo Park) between Sharon Heights and most of the rest of the city, and Stanford Weekend Acres, which is somewhat near Stanford Hills.